JISHNU-2002/SimpleBank.API/README.md

 👉 This API serves as the backend foundation for the **SimpleBank Client (MVC app)**, providing all necessary endpoints for a seamless banking experience.

 ---

-Would you like me to also write a **short GitHub README-style version** of this description so you can directly paste it into your repo?